General Overview and Specs

 Q : Which camera models can be used together in the same system?

-A: OptiTrack camera models can be categorized by their connector cable types: USB and Ethernet.
-Generally, cameras sharing the same cable type and sync mode can operate together within the same system, with the Flex 13 being the only exception.
+A: OptiTrack camera models are categorized by the connector cable type: USB or Ethernet.
+Generally, cameras that use the same cable type and sync mode can operate together within the same system.

 Troubleshooting